 Parent PLUS borrower

-If your child is currently enrolled in school with a Direct PLUS loan, you may be able to receive a deferment.
+If your child is currently enrolled in school and you took out a Direct PLUS Loan to help with their education, you may be able to receive a deferment.

-- You may qualify if you received a Direct PLUS loan and you’re the parent or legal guardian of a student enrolled at an approved university for at least half time.
+- You may qualify if you received a parent PLUS loan and the student benefiting from the loan funds is enrolled at an approved university at least half time.

 - You also may be able to receive an additional six months after the student ceases to be enrolled in school half time.